-During the planting proses it is very important to make sure that the cover crop seed is placed at the correct and uniform depth to ensure good germination.
+During the planting proses it is very important to make sure that the cover crop seed is placed at the correct and uniform depth to ensure good germination (See Table on page 27).
 Therefore, planning should be done well in advance, especially when establishing mixtures.
 Planting mixtures does come with challenges like different seed sizes, seeding rates and preferred planting depths.
-Also note that we recommend inoculating legumes before planting.
 The planting date depends on moisture availability and temperature.
 Please note that summer growing crops are more sensitive to soil temperatures compared to winter growing crops.